UPDATE: YAYA Gala Awards Dinner has been postponed because of the Coronavirus pandemic

-The inaugural YAYA awards will be presented at a glittering dinner at the Cedar Court Hotel, Bradford, on the evening of Thursday, APRIL 2, 2020.
+The inaugural YAYA awards will be presented at a glittering dinner at the Cedar Court Hotel, Bradford.
+However, the date on which the event was due to take place (April 2) has been postponed to prevent any risk of contributing to the spread of the Coronavirus (Covid-19).

 EVENT HOST: NOREEN KHAN